Prevention of infectious diseases through immunisation

 Community and Public Health is an advocate for vaccination programmes because immunisation helps prevent against many diseases.
 Immunisation uses the body’s immune system to build resistance to specific infections.

 An immunised individual helps protect the rest of the population by decreasing the possibility of a disease spreading.
 This is important for vulnerable people like infants, the elderly and people with impaired immune systems.
-However, this effect only occurs if enough people are vaccinated and is known as ‘herd immunity’.
+However, this effect only occurs if enough people are vaccinated and is known as ‘community immunity’.

 New Zealand has a low child immunisation rate compared to other countries.
 This results in regular outbreaks of vaccine-preventable diseases every few years.
 The Ministry of Health has a specific target of 95 percent of infants aged eight-months will have completed their primary course of immunisation on time (six weeks, three months and five months immunisation events).

 Contact the Communicable Disease staff at your local office for further information:

 Ph: +64 3 768 1160